uZer/ansible-role-keepalived/README.md

 keepalived_vrrp_instances:
   "VI_1":
     virtual_router_id: 51       # Will be used as interface label
-    master_priority: 50         # Priority.
-The smaller, the greater
+    master_priority: 100         # Priority.
+The bigger, the greater
-    slave_priority: 100
+    slave_priority: 50
     shared_iface: eth0
     shared_vips:
       - '10.127.50.3'